- Fund name

 - Fund converts

 - Check this box if your fund converts to a new class of shares during your holding period.
 This should be explained in your prospectus.
 If your shares do convert, you will pay the fees and expenses associated with the new class of shares after they convert.
-If you check this box, we allow you to enter your total operating expenses before the conversion and after the conversion and the number of years before your shares will convert.
+If you check this box, the tool allows you to enter your total operating expenses before the conversion and after the conversion and the number of years before your shares will convert.

 - Conversion year